-cTrader Automate was using .NET Framework 4.0 and C# version 4 prior to migration, and all cBots/Indicators were running inside main cTrader desktop process.
+Prior to the migration, cTrader Automate was using .NET Framework 4.0 (and C# version 4).
+All cBots and indicators were running inside the main cTrader desktop process.

-After migration to .NET 6, cTrader Automate now uses separate child process for indicators/cBots and it uses a Nuget package for building indicators/cBots ".algo" files.
+After migration, cTrader Automate now uses separate child processes for indicators/cBots.
+IT also uses a dedicated Nuget package for building

-After rebuilding you can change your indicator/cBot to target .NET 6 via cTrader Automate code editor:
+After rebuilding, change your indicator/cBot target framework to .NET 6 via the 'Target Framework' drop-down menu.

 Test your indicator/cBot after rebuilding.

 In version 4.2, cBots/indicators that are using multiple threads cannot call any API members.
 This can be addressed by using the

 BeginInvokeOnMainThread method to call an API method/member.
 Otherwise, your code will throw an error, and your cBot/indicator process will be terminated.

 As cTrader Automate API is not thread safe, you have to use the